Tesla is putting ‘self-driving’ in the hands of drivers amid criticism the tech is not ready

 On a recent autonomous vehicle trip in downtown San Francisco, for example, the lidar sensor spotted vehicle traffic over a steep hill before the camera suite or view out the windshield showed it, and the car began making adjustments earlier than a human driver might have.
 Most testing of autonomous vehicles has been with lidar.

-Waymo conducted 1.45 million miles’ worth of autonomous vehicle testing in California last year, the company reported to the state DMV.
+Waymo conducted 1.45 million miles’ worth of autonomous vehicle testing in California last year, the company reported to the state Department of Motor Vehicles.
 Tesla vehicles drove a total of 12.2 autonomous miles, to record what it called a “demo run” around its Palo Alto headquarters.
 Tesla has argued that it “has a fleet of hundreds of thousands of customer-owned vehicles that test autonomous technology in 'shadow-mode’ during their normal operation,” constantly improving through billions of miles of real-world driving.
 Shadow Mode allows it to test some of those automated features without actually activating them in the real world.

 Still, Tesla has been dogged by safety concerns, including regulatory investigations and multiple crashes involving Autopilot that have resulted in fatalities and injuries.
 The National Highway Traffic Safety Administration has said it is looking into more than a dozen incidents involving the Autopilot software.
 Tesla has also faced lawsuits from the families of victims in Autopilot-related crashes.